SchweitzerGAO/SERA-LLM/README.md

 However, this do not always work properly.
 ChatGPT tend to drop into hallucination than admit that it doesn't know this when the documents is irrelavent.
 Among these malfunctions there is [a surprising one](https://chat.openai.com/share/9c26faf9-4ad7-4430-ae03-2ca15833c628) which shows in multi-turn dialogue ChatGPT **can admit its incapability in answering the question only after the 1st turn of dialogue**

-## Day 2: Description-as-Document with Prompt Engineering with ChatGPT API
+## Day 2: Description-as-Document with ChatGPT API

 1. Splitted and tuned the prompt, taking the system prompt and the user input apart For question processing prompt: